Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

 I didn’t take the straightest path here.
 I started in neuroscience, moved into genetics research at Yale University’s Department of Psychiatry, and eventually found my way to clinical psychology — through my own life, my own questions, and a growing need to understand why people are the way they are.

 Beyond the office, I play guitar, make visual art, and write.
-These aren’t separate from the
+These activities shape how I listen, think, and feel.

 • Psy.D., Clinical Psychology — Antioch University New England